↓ LISTEN, WATCH & READ BELOW ↓

 Television now brought the entire world into one’s living room, making viewers into quasi-participants in real events around the globe.

-By the mid 1970s with the introduction of satellite, cable and pay-TV, a greater choice in channels appeared to contribute to a diversification of culture, rather than its homogenization.
+In the mid 1970s, the trend began towards a far greater choice in channels, with the introduction of satellite, cable and pay-TV.
+These changes accelerated a tendency whereby television appears to contribute to a diversification of culture, rather than its homogenization.